 Were I a woman, I wouldn’t hesitate to hitchhike in many regions of South America.
 Ask around at your hostel or with locals to check on safety in any particular region, but enjoy the rides, conversation, and new friends.

 - Read my tips for how you can – and should – hitchhike in South America.

-- Learn why I fell in love with hitchhiking in Chile, how it saved my arse on one occasion in Bolivia and what it taught me about the South American concept of time.
+- Learn why I fell in love with hitchhiking in Chile, and what it taught me about the South American concept of time.